Austin-Williams/OB-notes/censorship-resistant-storage-of-OB-reviews-in-the-DHT.md

 As a result, I can only recommend this method if we also make GUID creation more costly.

 Using the bitcoin blockchain to store pointers to ratings would provide maximum assurances against censorship -- and from a strictly security conscious point-of-view I think that would be the ideal.
-But I understand that we've decided to go a different direction.
+But I understand that the current momentum is heading in a different direction (particularly for reasons of efficiency and concerns over blockchain bloat).

 If we are going to store the ratings solely in the OB DHT, I think we should require more than just the vendor and moderator nodes to store them.
 To do so securely may require us to make initial GUID creation computationally costly.